nealxyc/interceptor.js/README.md

 // => "Hello World"
 ```
 ## Prerequisite and limitation
-As you can see from the example above, the `hi` function is called by its `call` method.
+As you can see from the example above, the `hi` function was called through its `call` method.

 Indeed __Interceptor.js__ intercepts a function by overwriting its `call` and `apply` methods.
-Therefore, in order for the interception to be working,
+Therefore, in order for the interception to be effective,
 * it requires the caller to call the target function through its `call` or `apply` method.

 ## Programming APIs